PluralKit/PluralKit/docs/content/command-list.md

 - `pk;system [system] id` - Prints a system's id.

 ## Member commands
-*Replace `<member>` with a member's name, 5-character ID or display name.
+*Replace `<member>` with a member's name, 5 or 6 character ID, or display name.
 For most commands, adding `-clear` will clear/delete the field.*
 - `pk;member <member>` - Shows information about a member.
 - `pk;member new <name>` - Creates a new system member.
 - `pk;member <member> rename <new name>` - Changes the name of a member.